GeorgeFane/LoyaltyPoints/README.md

 # Code Organization

-Example site with loyalty program at login.js, which displays src/login/login.js
+* Example site with loyalty program at login.js, which displays src/login/login.js

   * You get +1 loyalty point each time you sign in, mimicking LeetCode's gold for daily sign in.

-Loyalty points dashboard at pages/dashboard.js, which displays src/dashboard/Dashboard.js
+* Loyalty points dashboard at pages/dashboard.js, which displays src/dashboard/Dashboard.js

   * Can view all loyalty points across all companies associated with yourself

-src/metamask/index.js exports a 'Login with MetaMask' button.
+* src/metamask/index.js exports a 'Login with MetaMask' button.

+* Contract at src/contract/contract.sol